ImaginaryResources/Fireprint/README.md

     --eventMsg "Thanks for the tier 1 sub!"
 ```

 The output should look like the following, and may not reflect the result when printed from Firebot.
-This is because newlines are sent from Firebot, but is not possible through CLI.

 <img src="https://raw.githubusercontent.com/ImaginaryResources/Fireprint/main/media/CLI_test.png" alt="Alt Text" width="300">